-2.4.2 Edmonds' Blossom Algorithm
+1.4.2 Edmonds' Blossom Algorithm

-Recall that the problem with having a non-bipartite graph is that the augmenting path search (Algorithm 2.3.3) might, as in Example 2.3.5, return a tree with two adjacent red vertices.
-Consequently, Proposition 2.3.4 cannot be applied and we cannot exclude the existence of an augmenting path.
+Recall that the problem with having a non-bipartite graph is that the augmenting path search (Algorithm 1.3.3) might, as in Example 1.3.7, return a tree with two adjacent red vertices.
+Consequently, Proposition 1.3.6 cannot be applied and we cannot exclude the existence of an augmenting path.

 Let T be a M-covered u-tree coloured red and blue according to the conventions for the augmenting path search.
 Let x and y be two red vertices both incident to an edge e.
 The graph $T \cup \{e\}$ has a unique cycle C. This cycle has odd length and is called a blossom.
-Every vertex of C possibly except one is covered by $M \cap E(T)$.
-Let r denote this uncovered vertex.
+Every vertex of C except one is covered by $M \cap E(xTy)$.7 Let r denote this uncovered vertex.

 The idea of Edmonds' blossom algorithm is to let the Augmenting Path Search detect (when colouring red) adjacent red vertices in the tree.
-When such a pair of vertices is detected, the APS algorithm will be terminated, returning a blossom C. The algorithm proceeds searching for an augmenting path in G/C.
+When such a pair of vertices is detected, the APS algorithm will be terminated, returning a blossom C. The algorithm proceeds searching for an augmenting path in G/C.8